 Chapter 1:- Introduction

 I believe love; it is possible to find it anywhere for some.
 Even in the most uncommon parts of the earth.
 Love, it comes unexpectedly, some people go looking for it, and some even die for it.
-In movies, love is portrayed as being magical; relationships are pictured as being forgiving, full of excitement, boys rescuing their lovers, and people actually caring…..
+In movies, love is portrayed as being magical; relationships are pictured as being forgiving, full of excitement, boys rescuing the damsel in distress, and people actually caring…..

 I however, tend to disagree with the movie scripts.
 Love, if out there…I think it might have passed me by.
 I don't go out and look for it anymore; I did that once before and got my heart ripped apart because I wore it on my sleeve, the guy I gave it to is now far gone, probably out with another woman just as fast as he left me.

 My heart now is hidden away inside a cage that lies deep within the corners of my chest, as for the key, its lost even to me.
 So here I sit, in this coffee house called "Kandies Caverns" with my journal of life, its chapters are the numbers of years that I've been writing, it starts from age eleven, and goes up to age eighteen and as far as I know it will keep on growing.

 My journal is like my guideline.
 In it, it makes me keep track of all the former mistakes I've made allowing me to not go make the same mistakes again.
 If I ever were to lose my journal, my life would be completely in the hands of a pass-by stranger.
 The thought of never being able to gain hold of it ever again crushes me.